Artisan-Lab/tag-std/pre-RFC.md

 but doesn't provide any solution to churn.
 That's to say, it's unclear whether safety propeties should be semver checked or not.

-///////////////////////////////// TODO: Below are not started yet /////////////////////////////////

-Explain the proposal as if it was already included in the language and you were teaching it to another Rust programmer.
-That generally means:

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
-- Explaining how Rust programmers should *think* about the feature, and how it should impact the way they use Rust.
-It should explain the impact as concretely as possible.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Rust programmers and new Rust programmers.
-- Discuss how this impacts the ability to read, understand, and maintain Rust code.
-Code is read and modified far more often than written; will the proposed feature make code easier to maintain?

-For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation